 So in case you have a high school diploma or are currently signed up for any school program, you cannot get into the GED program.

 The GED credential is generally recognized and accepted by US government agencies, employers, and colleges as equivalent to a common high school diploma.
 If you never completed high school, obtaining your GED diploma is crucial.

 The GED diploma will give you the possibility to get a good job or improve your position, and it opens doors to colleges and universities.
 Check also our post about how to sign up for your GED test at the portal MyGED.

 GED Prep Classes in Delaware

-You can prepare for the GED test by studying online or attend a physical traditional GED prep class near you.
+You can prepare for the GED test by studying online or attending a physical traditional GED prep class near you.
 Select your nearest city.

 GED Testing Centers in Delaware

 SRCC GED Test Center – 109 N West St – Dover – DE 19904 – Ph: (302) 857.0211